cfss-fa20/hw01/README.md

 I.e... what happens when someone's septic tank fills up (sewage systems with full urban coverage are capital intensive and time consuming to build and operate, especially in already-existing cities; as a result, there are very few in India outside of top-tier cities).

 It was actually a great time.

+However... in the interest of not writing to much, when it isn't really relevant, that's it for now.